fdschmidt93/telescope-egrepify.nvim/README.md

 require("telescope").setup {
   extensions = {
     egrepify = {
-      -- intersect tokens in prompt ala "str1.*str2" that finds str1 and str2
-      -- consecutively in line with wildcard in between AND = true,                 -- default
+      -- intersect tokens in prompt ala "str1.*str2" that ONLY matches -- if str1 and str2 are consecutively in line with anything in between (wildcard) AND = true,                  -- default
-      lnum = true,                -- default, not required lnum_hl = "EgrepifyLnum",   -- default, not required, links to `Constant` col = false,                -- default, not required col_hl = "EgrepifyCol",     -- default, not required, links to `Constant` title_hl = "EgrepifyTitle"  -- default, not required, links to `Title` -- suffix = long line, see screenshot
+      lnum = true,                 -- default, not required lnum_hl = "EgrepifyLnum",    -- default, not required, links to `Constant` col = false,                 -- default, not required col_hl = "EgrepifyCol",      -- default, not required, links to `Constant` title_hl = "EgrepifyTitle",  -- default, not required, links to `Title` -- suffix = long line, see screenshot
       -- EXAMPLE ON HOW TO ADD PREFIX! prefixes = {